PrathamLearnsToCode/PrathamLearnsToCode/README.md

 ## About

 Hi, I'm Pratham Grover.
 I completed my undergraduation from [Delhi technological University](https://www.dtu.ac.in/) with a major in biotechnology and a minor in AI & Machine Learning.
 I'm curious about how machine works and love to automate everything.
 Besides tech, I love Astrophysics, music, mixed martial arts, F1 and watching documentaries.
+I have deep interest in software, systems & ML.
+I have FAFO'd with almost everything in these 3 and come to conclusion that I equally love all of them and have no interest in sticking to only one.
+I love building websites(ML people hate this), scaling infra(loved by both) & general ML research(software people hate this).
+Plus, I have experience in taking products from 0 -> 1.
+I am building tensortonic, which has currently 5000+ users (1000+ active) & I am building {Revealing soon, launch is in late january 2026} too.

 <table>